Project-MONAI/model-zoo/models/pathology_tumor_detection/docs/README.md

 TorchScript conversion is currently not supported.

-# Intended Use

-The model needs to be used with NVIDIA hardware and software.
-For hardware, the model can run on any NVIDIA GPU with memory greater than 16 GB.
-For software, this model is usable only as part of Transfer Learning & Annotation Tools in Clara Train SDK container.
-Find out more about Clara Train at the [Clara Train Collections on NGC](https://ngc.nvidia.com/catalog/collections/nvidia:claratrainframework).

-**The pre-trained models are for developmental purposes only and cannot be used directly for clinical procedures.**

-# License

-[End User License Agreement](https://developer.nvidia.com/clara-train-eula) is included with the product.
-Licenses are also available along with the model application zip file.
-By pulling and using the Clara Train SDK container and downloading models, you accept the terms and conditions of these licenses.

 # References

 [1] He, Kaiming, et al, "Deep Residual Learning for Image Recognition."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 770-778.
 2016. <https://arxiv.org/pdf/1512.03385.pdf>